Tobacco – should we lighten up on plain packs?

 And yet, millions of people in this country know all of this and continue to smoke.

 Tobacco is not a dangerous toy or a weapon that can just be banned.
 It’s a vice and part of a lifestyle choice that bestows a sense of status and self-identity.
-It just happens to be addictive too.
-Combined with its long social history and prevalence, it can’t simply be legislated into obscurity.
+It just happens to be addictive and harmful.
+Combine this with its long social history and prevalence, it can’t simply be legislated into obscurity.
 They tried that once with alcohol, and they’re doing it now with class A drugs and prostitution.
 How’s that going?

 Here are ten observations, in no particular order, that have informed my reasoning: